*Post also available in: 日本語

 However, one company who is doing this successfully is a regenerative medicine company, Cynata Therapeutics (ASX: CYP).
 This Australian company has developed a therapeutic stem cell platform technology, Cymerus™, using discoveries made at the University of Wisconsin-Madison (UWM).

 The Cymerus™ stem cell technology utilizes induced pluripotent stem cells (iPSCs) originating from an adult donor as the starting material for generating mesenchymoangioblast (MCAs), which are then differentiated into mesenchymal stem cells (MSCs).

 MCAs are a precursor of mesenchymal stem cells (MSCs), which are multipotent stem cells that can differentiate into a variety of cell types, including osteoblasts, chondrocytes, myocytes, adipocytes, beta-pancreatic islets cells, and potentially, other cell types.

 MSCs are of intense therapeutic interest, because they represent a population of cells with the potential to treat a range of acute and degenerative diseases.
 They are advantageous over other stem cells types for a variety of reasons.

 They avoid the ethical issues that surround embryonic stem cell research, and repeated studies have found MSCs to be immuno-privileged, which make them an advantageous cell type for allogenic transplantation.
 MSCs also being explored for use in 3D printing applications, because of their unique capacity to form structural tissues.

-Furthermore, because MSCs are now being explored in nearly 500 clinical trials worldwide, manufacturing approaches for this cell type will be of great importance.
+Furthermore, because MSCs are now being explored in over 1,300 clinical trials worldwide, manufacturing approaches for this cell type will be of great importance.

 How Does Cynata Achieve a Cost-Savings Advantages?